BootstrapCMS/Navigation/README.md

 Note that the navigation bar referred to as `'main'` is the navigation bar that will go across the top of your page, and the navigation bar referred to as `'bar'` is the navigation bar that will be a dropdown at the side.
 These are also referred to in the context of the default view provided with this package (for Twitter Bootstrap 3).

 Also note that the render method will emit events so you can call the addTo methods lazily.
-The events emitted are `'navigation.main'` and 'navigation.bar'`, which are emitted just before the render method starts to deal with the each navigation bar.
+The events emitted are `'navigation.main'` and `'navigation.bar'`, which are emitted just before the render method starts to deal with the each navigation bar.
 The name of the selected navigation bar is also emitted.
-See the [source]() for more information.
+Check out the [source](https://github.com/GrahamCampbell/Laravel-Navigation/blob/master/src/Navigation.php).

 ##### Facades\Navigation